Kim Jong Il: Birth

 In 1945, Kim was four years old when World War II ended and Korea regained independence from Japan.
-His father returned to Pyongyang that September, and in late November Kim returned to Korea via a Soviet ship, landing at Sonbong.
+His father returned to Pyongyang that September, and in late November Jong-Il returned to Korea via a Soviet ship, landing at Sonbong.
 The family moved into a former Japanese officer's mansion in Pyongyang, with a garden and pool.
-Kim's brother drowned there in 1948.
+Kim's brother Man Il drowned there in 1948 under mysterious circumstances.

 Education

 According to his official biography, Kim completed the course of general education between September 1950 and August 1960.
 He attended Primary School No. 4 and Middle School No. 1 (Namsan Higher Middle School) in Pyongyang.
-This is contested by foreign academics, who believe he is more likely to have received his early education in the People's Republic of China as a precaution to ensure his safety during the Korean War.
+This is contested by foreign academics, who believe he is more likely to have received his early education in China as a precaution to ensure his safety during the Korean War.

 Throughout his schooling, Kim was involved in politics.
 He was active in the Korean Children's Union and the Democratic Youth League of North Korea (DYL), taking part in study groups of Marxist political theory and other literature.
 In September 1957, he became vice-chairman of his middle school's DYL branch (the chairman had to be a teacher).
 He pursued a programme of anti-factionalism and attempted to encourage greater ideological education among his classmates.

 Kim is also said to have received English language education in Malta in the early 1970s on his infrequent holidays there as a guest of Prime Minister Dom Mintoff.

-The elder Kim had meanwhile remarried and had another son, Kim Pyong-il.
-Since 1988, Kim Pyong-il has served in a series of North Korean embassies in Europe and was the North Korean ambassador to Poland.
-Foreign commentators suspect that Kim Pyong-il was sent to these distant posts by his father in order to avoid a power struggle between his two sons.
+The elder Kim had meanwhile remarried and had another son, Kim Pyong Il.
+Since 1988, Kim Pyong Il has served in a series of North Korean embassies in Europe and was the North Korean ambassador to Poland.
+Foreign commentators suspect that Kim Pyong Il was sent to these distant posts by his father in order to avoid a power struggle between his two sons.